dav79dmi/volatility-forecasting/README.md

 - Forecast plots (test + out-of-sample)
 - Performance metrics (`MAE`, `RMSE`, `MSE`) saved in `.txt` files

-All required libraries are listed at the top of each notebook.
+Tip: Make sure you have the required Python packages installed (e.g., `tensorflow`, `pandas`, `matplotlib`).
+Most of them are listed at the top of each notebook.

 ---